KLA (NASDAQ:KLAC) Posts Earnings Results

-KLA (NASDAQ:KLAC – Get Free Report) released its quarterly earnings results on Wednesday.
-The semiconductor company reported $6.60 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $6.15 by $0.45, Briefing.com reports.
-The business had revenue of $2.57 billion for the quarter, compared to the consensus estimate of $2.52 billion.
-KLA had a net margin of 28.15% and a return on equity of 103.50%.
-The business’s revenue was up 9.1% on a year-over-year basis.
-During the same period in the previous year, the firm earned $5.40 EPS.
+KLA (NASDAQ:KLAC – Get Free Report) announced its earnings results on Wednesday.
+The semiconductor company reported $6.60 earnings per share (EPS) for the quarter, topping the consensus estimate of $6.15 by $0.45, Briefing.com reports.
+The firm had revenue of $2.57 billion during the quarter, compared to analyst estimates of $2.52 billion.
+KLA had a return on equity of 103.50% and a net margin of 28.15%.
+The business’s revenue was up 9.1% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $5.40 EPS.
 KLA updated its Q1 guidance to $6.40-7.60 EPS and its Q1 2025 guidance to 6.400-7.600 EPS.

 KLA Dividend Announcement

-The business also recently disclosed a quarterly dividend, which was paid on Friday, May 31st.
-Stockholders of record on Wednesday, May 15th were given a dividend of $1.45 per share.
+The business also recently announced a quarterly dividend, which was paid on Friday, May 31st.
+Investors of record on Wednesday, May 15th were issued a $1.45 dividend.
 The ex-dividend date was Tuesday, May 14th.
-This represents a $5.80 annualized dividend and a dividend yield of 0.74%.
-KLA’s dividend payout ratio is presently 30.38%.
+This represents a $5.80 dividend on an annualized basis and a yield of 0.74%.
+KLA’s dividend payout ratio is currently 30.38%.

 About KLA